Szymon-Michalak/iOS-Resources/blog/WhatIsTheDifferenceBetweenDoubleEqualsAndTripleEquals.md

 :::

-In the example below, we have a simpleEngineclassthat implements the `Equatable` protocol.
+In the example below, we have a simple `Engine` class that implements the `Equatable` protocol.
 This allows us to provide a custom implementation for the `==` operator.

 We say that two `Engines` are equal if the `horsepower` is the same.
 So, as long as the `Int` values match, `==` will return `true`.